adamsteff/capstone_create_cluster_pipeline/README.md

 # Create cluster pipeline
 This GitHub repository was created as part of my Udacity Capstone - Cloud DevOps project.
-This repository was used to create a Jenkins Pipeline.
+This repository was used to create a Jenkins CI/CD pipeline to create an AWS EKS Cluster.

 ## Jenkins Pipeline Step 1
 The first in the pipeline was used to spin up an AWS EKS Cluster using `eksctl create cluster` command.
 AWS Cloudformation then created the cluster and nodes.